dsicher/demo-bot/README.md

 ### Step 5: *Install dependencies*

-Open a finder window, navigate to Applications > Utilities.
+Press command-spacebar to open Spotlight, type "terminal", and press enter.
+Alternatively, open a finder window and navigate to Applications > Utilities.
 There you'll find Terminal.app which we'll use to enter commands.
-First we will enter the project folder by typing the following command.
-Press the enter key when done.

-    // IMPORTANT: not copy paste friendly, replace x-x-x with the name of the file that was just downloaded
+In your terminal window, type the following, ignoring the dollar sign:

-    $ cd ~/Downloads/demo-bot-x.x.x
+	$ cd

+In your finder, navigate to your Downloads directory and drag the demo-bot-x.x.x folder into your terminal window.

+Press enter.

-Then we'll complete the installation by typing the following command, also in terminal.
+Then we'll complete the installation by typing the following command, also in terminal:

     $ npm install

+If you see a dialogue box asking about installing the Xcode CLI tools, click yes.

 ### Step 6: *Register your bot*